 Your resume is your golden ticket to job interviews.

-However, if you’re sending out those ‘good old resumes’ and expecting them to work, that unfortunately, is not going to happen in 2025.
-Times have changed, and with the average human attention span at 8.25 seconds, you’ve got a little time to make a lasting impression.
-So, let’s make the most of that time and craft a resume that makes you stand out in this cutthroat job market.
+However, if you’re sending out those ‘good old resumes’ and expecting them to work, that is not going to happen in 2025.
+With attention spans now shorter than ever (yep, around 8 seconds!), you’ve got just a blink to make an impact.
+So instead of playing it safe, let’s flip the script.
+Build a resume that grabs attention fast and gets you a foot in the door.

 How to Effectively Structure Your Resume?

 Think of owning an amazing statement piece but losing it in a cluttered wardrobe.
 You would just pick another one to wear.
 The same goes for your resume.
-A clean, thoughtful structure helps you highlight your accomplishments, and a disorganized resume layout burys down your biggest achievements.
+A clean, thoughtful structure helps you highlight your accomplishments, and a disorganized resume layout buries your biggest achievements.

 Here are a few tips to keep in mind when designing your resume.